stripathy1999/Keystroke-Anomaly-Detection-Enhanced/Readme.md

   - **Build errors for numpy/pandas**: Building `numpy` and `pandas` from source on Windows often requires a C/C++ toolchain (MSVC) and CMake.
 Use conda to avoid this.

-  ## What I changed in this repo

-  - **models.py**: added an automatic fallback to read CSVs from the local `dataset/` folder when Google Colab is not present.
-See [models.py](models.py).
-  - **requirements.txt**: pinned a minimal set of packages for the project.
-See [requirements.txt](requirements.txt).
-  - **This README**: expanded setup and troubleshooting steps.
-See [Readme.md](Readme.md).

-  ## Next steps I can do for you

-  - Convert the Jupyter notebook `models.ipynb` into a small runnable script with CLI flags to run only preprocessing or only evaluation.
-  - Add a lightweight test that runs a smoke-check on the dataset load (no ML heavy installs).
-  - Prepare a `environment.yml` for conda so others can reproduce the exact environment.

-  If you want me to proceed with any of the above, tell me which one and I'll implement it.